 Now that you have your support letter monogram designed, just cut out the pieces from heat transfer vinyl and make some fun napkins.

-Planning a party?
-These custom napkins are the perfect way to add something to your setup in minutes.
-An easy project with a big impact – that is my kind of Cricut craft.
+Planning a party, shower, or another festive gathering?
+These custom napkins are the perfect way to add that final decor touch in just minutes.
+It’s an easy project with a big impact – that’s my kind of Cricut craft!